Quantum Mpemba effect in parity-time symmetric systems: Introduction

 The absence of this critical evidence has defied the ubiquity of the QMPE across Hermitian and non-Hermitian regimes--even amid strong indications~\cite{Zhang.25.NC, Chatterjee.23.PRL,Chatterjee.24.PRA,Zhou.23.PRR,Giulio.25.E,Guo.25.A}.

-Here we study a parity-time (PT) symmetric non-Hermitian qubit system coupled to a bosonic bath, identifying an unambiguous signature of the QMPE through established dynamical quantifiers~\cite{Ares.25.NRP}.
-Remarkably, this QMPE vanishes completely when the non-Hermitian Hamiltonian is tuned to its Hermitian limit (Fig. \ref{fig:sketch} for a sketch), demonstrating a genuine non-Hermitian Mpemba phenomenon.
-Unlike previous studies~\cite{Zhang.25.NC,Chatterjee.24.PRA,Zhou.23.PRR}, in this context, the parameter regime supporting the QMPE is not constrained by both Hamiltonian and Liouvillian exceptional points, suggesting that they are neither necessary nor sufficient conditions for the onset of QMPE.
-We trace this effect to the complete suppression of the slowest relaxation mode in PT-symmetric qubit systems, and attribute it to a cooperative effect of residual relaxation modes~\cite{Chatterjee.23.PRL}.
-We exemplify this mechanism by deriving analytical expressions for delineating parameter regimes exhibiting the QMPE.
+In this work, we investigate the QMPE in a parity-time-symmetric non-Hermitian qubit system coupled to a bosonic bath.
+Using established dynamical quantifiers~\cite{Ares.25.NRP}, we identify clear signatures of the QMPE, which vanishes completely as the non-Hermitian Hamiltonian is tuned to its Hermitian limit (see Fig. \ref{fig:sketch} for an illustration).
+In contrast to some prior studies on QMPE in open Hermitian systems, which highlighted a close connection between the QMPE and Liouvillian exceptional points~\cite{Zhang.25.NC,Chatterjee.24.PRA,Zhou.23.PRR}, we find that the QMPE regime in our system is not bounded by either Hamiltonian or Liouvillian exceptional points.
+This suggests that the relationship between the QMPE and exceptional points may be model-dependent rather than a general feature.

+Interestingly, we show that the slowest relaxation mode in PT-symmetric qubit systems can be completely suppressed for a wide range of initial conditions, without requiring sophisticated initial state engineering~\cite{Carollo.21.PRL}.
+This suppression simplifies the analysis of relaxation dynamics and allows us to understand the occurrence of QMPE from a cooperative effect of residual relaxation modes~\cite{Chatterjee.23.PRL}.
+We exemplify this feature by deriving analytical expressions that determine the number of intersections between two dynamical trajectories of quantifiers starting from two initial conditions based on a long-time approximation of the relaxation dynamics.
+With numerical results and analytical expressions together, we can thus identify parameter regimes supporting genuine QMPE that only allows for an odd number of intersections.
+Furthermore, we confirm the robustness of QMPE against an increasing number of qubit and under a pure dephasing effect.
 We thus generalize the context of QMPE from previous Hermitian and effective non-Hermitian descriptions to intrinsic non-Hermitian systems, revealing distinct features that highlight the intricate interplay between non-Hermitian features beyond exceptional points and Mpemba phenomenon.
-Given recent realizations of PT-symmetric qubit systems~\cite{Nori.22.PRR,Fang.21.CP}, our findings are testable within current experimental capabilities.
+Given recent realizations of PT-symmetric qubit systems~\cite{ChenW.21.PRL,Fang.21.CP,WangW.21.PRA}, our findings are testable within current experimental capabilities.